SimpleMobileTools/Simple-Draw/README.md

 A canvas you can draw on with different colors.

 Want to draw something but you have no paper?
 This app will suit you perfectly.
 Just pick a color and draw.
-You can either save the drawing, or share it directly through email or a social network.
+You can either save the drawing or share it directly through email or social networks.

 <img alt="App image" src="screenshots/app.png" width="250">
 <img alt="App image" src="screenshots/app_2.png" width="250">